kwf37/coreir_hls/README.md

 * Argonaut for handling JSON in Scala
 * CoreIR as an intermediate hardware representation
 * If generators are transformed, do generated instances automatically get transformed?
+* Are generators higher order?
+(Generator takes in generator)